PGP

 Key trust

-The trust of a key can be managed by clicking Key trust on the key details page.
+The trust of a key can be managed by selecting a key and then select Trust or Distrust.

-By clicking Publish public key, the public master and sub-keys will be published to the registered public key servers.
+When you click Submit, all selected public keys will be published to the configured public key servers.

 Note